alagiesellu/java-crab-orm/DOCUMENTATION.md

 # Abstract
 **BigchainDB** provide a great and reliable to store data in a blockchain database.
+[BigchainDB Documentatioin Website][1].
 But because of the processes that a record have to go through before adding a record to the database, the system can be difficult to work with in a conventional application.
 So this Java API will provide an easier way to work with a **BigchainDB** database system in an **Object Relational Mapping** manner.